6 steps for buying a beach house

 • Upkeep: Owning a second home brings its share of work, just like a primary home.
 Beachfront homes require even more attention due to salt damage.

 • Insurance: It costs more to insure a home near the water due to the elements.
+Houses on the beach are often vulnerable to floods and storms, which contribute to sea level rise and increase the risk.

 By acknowledging the challenges alongside the undeniable advantages, you can make an informed decision that aligns with your lifestyle and financial goals.